simondotsh/simondotsh.github.io/_posts/2022-12-12-assessing-smsa.md

   <figcaption>Source: <a href="https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/service-accounts-standalone-managed#assess-the-security-posture-of-smsas">https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/service-accounts-standalone-managed</a></figcaption>
 </figure>

 Why?
 Let us take the drastic example of an sMSA member of the `Domain Admins` group.
-This implies that anybody with control over the computer object where it is installed or with `SYSTEM` privileges on it could retrieve the credentials of the account, leading to compromising `Domain Admins` privileges.
+This implies that anybody with control over the computer object where it is installed or with administrative privileges on it could retrieve the credentials of the account, leading to compromising `Domain Admins` privileges.

 The same issue applies to gMSA, but with a potentially higher exposure.
 Indeed, the [msDS-GroupMSAMembership](https://learn.microsoft.com/en-us/windows/win32/adschema/a-msds-groupmsamembership) attribute of a gMSA states the principals that can read its password.
 If any of these principals were to get compromised, the malicious actor would be awarded with the gMSA's privileges on the domain.